FatimaSalem/FatimaSalem/README.md

 - 👋 Hi, I’m @FatimaSalem
 - 👀 I’m interested in Programming
 - 🌱 I’m currently learning software development in 42 AbuDhabi
-- 💞️ I’m looking to collaborate on Abudhabi 2030 vision
 - 📫 How to reach me ----> fsalem@student.42abudhabi.ae
 - 😝 Fun fact i'm currently on the final stages of getting my Bachelor's of science in finance and my diploma in software development.
 Wish me luck to get my degrees!